aggstam/movies_randomizer/README.md

 ```

 # Usage
-Two version have been implemented, one with pure C, and a bash script.
+Two version have been implemented, one with pure C, and a shell script.
 <br>
 Both can be invocted via the Makefile, or by directly compiling and executing.